Hex Agent + Model Context Protocol

 Printer commands still flow through API, Pulse, HiveLink, and then the local printer.
 MCP does not move local-network trust into the assistant.

-Eve gets a curated connection
+Hex gets a curated connection

-Eve Agent ready
+Hex Agent ready

 Give your assistant current farm context.